 A key goal of the PDS system has been that its development should be consumer driven with increased quality of child care for the children in our state the ultimate outcome.
 When this outcome is achieved, research shows that children will enter school ready to learn and parents will be more productive in their work.

 - Successfully managed the child care provider eligibility component for the Idaho Child Care Program (ICCP) child care assistance for low income families.

-- Created and developed a fully coordinated statewide Child Care Resources and Referral System (CCR&R), with 7 regional offices, to provide resources to child care providers and parents.
+- Created and developed a fully coordinated statewide Child Care Resource Center (CCRC), with 7 regional offices, to provide resources to child care providers and parents.